 I love pesto, too, and it freezes great, but there are other dishes, like the einkorn pasta recipe I posted this week and our favorite summertime meal, sausage zucchini bake, that also call for fresh basil.

-I love using fresh parsley in my homemade chicken stock, but I don’t always time it perfectly to make on CSA or Farmer’s Market day.
+I love using fresh parsley while making homemade chicken stock, but I don’t always time it perfectly to make on CSA or Farmer’s Market day.

 And the cilantro has been fun to have for homemade fresh salsa or even canned salsa, as well as sprinkling on guacamole and including in our family’s new standby black bean spread from Real Food…Real Easy! (link no longer available) – but all those things can’t always be made in a few days.